-- All members of staff are expected to promote reading as a positive activity and one which will significantly improve outcomes. - When reading challenging material (material students would struggle to read fluently independently) teachers should read the text aloud to the class - When wishing to leverage more reading from students, teachers are to use the strategy of 'Control the Game'.
-This strategy requires teachers to select students to read seemingly at random.
-Teachers may wish to select students in a manner that ensures challenge but accessibility. - Students must never be allowed to opt out of reading nor should they be able to choose what, and how much they read. - All teachers should take opportunities to recommend secondary linked texts relevant to the curriculum.
-These texts should be flagged to the Director of Literacy to ensure we provide access to them in the academy library. - Pre-reading of texts read in class is essential.
+- All members of staff are expected to promote reading as a positive activity and one which will significantly improve outcomes over time. - When reading challenging material (material students would struggle to read fluently independently) teachers should read the text aloud to the class. - All teachers should take opportunities to recommend secondary linked texts relevant to the curriculum.
+These texts should be flagged to the Director of Literacy to ensure we provide access to them in the Academy library. - Pre-reading of texts read in class is essential.
 The teacher will then be able to zoom in on particular elements, as well as easing their own cognitive load to focus on reading as expressional as possible. - Those whose faculties have completed the EEF priority area of reading as part of their bespoke literacy development, the strategy of Reciprocal Reading should be used for lengthier texts, especially those being used as the main channel of delivery.